 Effects of Artificial Light on Nocturnal Wildlife

 The intrusion of artificial light into the natural world poses significant challenges to nocturnal wildlife, species that are active during the night and rely on the darkness for survival.
-For instance, many species of insects are drawn to artificial lights, leading to fatal attractions that disrupt chains and predator-prey relationships.
+For instance, many species of insects are drawn to artificial lights, leading to fatal attractions that disrupt food chains and predator-prey relationships.
 This not only affects the insects themselves but also the species that rely on them for food, including bats and night birds.

 Moreover, artificial lighting alters the reproductive behaviors of some nocturnal creatures.
 For example, certain amphibians rely on natural light cues for breeding; excessive light can disrupt these cues, leading to reduced reproductive success.
 Additionally, sea turtles, which hatch on beaches, use the light of the horizon to find their way to the ocean.
 Excessive beachfront lighting confuses these hatchlings, leading them away from the sea, increasing their risk of predation and decreasing survival rates.